 As more data subsequently comes in, the key metrics about the rental market, such as volume of activity and rent prices, revise considerably.
 Using this most recent incomplete information can cause incorrect conclusions to be made about changes in the rental market.

 Rental bond data

 A selection of raw rental bond data from January 1993 is also available.
 You can use this for your own analysis free of charge.

 Copyright, disclaimer and use of market rent data

-Please include or provide a link to the explanatory information below if you reproduce or publish this data.
+Please provide a link to this page if you reproduce or publish this data.

 Tenancy Services accepts no liability for use of this data other than for the purpose referred to above, nor does it accept liability for errors whether or not due to negligence on the part of Tenancy Services or its employees.